top of page

 at work with Tully

 It's a horrible feeling finding out your beloved pet is missing.
-I know for Gwen and I, we would be devastated if Tully got lost and we would do anything we could to find him.
-We treat every search mission as if it was our own Tully that is lost We do need to remember though, that pets, have an incredible skill at finding their way back to us.
+I know for Gwen and I, we would be devastated if Tully or Jameson got lost and we would do anything we could to find him.
+We treat every search mission as if it was our own dogs were lost.
+We do need to remember though, that pets, have an incredible skill at finding their way back to us.

 bottom of page